JasonLocklin/Dissertation/General/Discussion.md

 adaptation, it has been demonstrated to produce subtle changes in perception for healthy individuals [@Mack1978; @Awater2005;
 @Georg2008; @Bruno2007; @Zimmermann2009; @Dore-Mazars2005;
 @Collins2006; @Garaas2011].
-Experiment 3 examined
+Experiment 3 examined performance of
-healthy performance on the landmark and line bisection tasks after sessions of saccadic adaptation.
+healthy individuals on the landmark and line bisection tasks after sessions of saccadic adaptation.
 The two tasks comprise largely similar perceptual properties but appear to rely on distinct visual systems [@Striemer2010dpm].
-Healthy participants
-typically demonstrate very small biases, compared with neglect patients, on these tasks.
+Healthy participants typically demonstrate very small biases, compared with neglect patients, on these tasks.
 It was therefore suspected that if saccadic adaptation produced changes in perception of spatial